 How should I prepare for a home visit?

-When your visit is confirmed you will recieve a notice of privacy practices, a consent for care, and an intake questionnaire.
+Complete your profile on our client portal and download the app if you like.
 The consent must be read and signed prior to the visit.
 That is what gives your IBCLC permission to obtain your medical history and to examine and assess you.
 Filling out the intake questionnaire will give your IBCLC important information that will guide the consult.
 We’ll review your and baby’s health history and talk about your pregnancy and birth experience.

 Since a visit ideally will involve assessing a nursing session, try to time it so that baby will be ready to feed about a half hour into the scheduled visit.
 If you’re using a pump, have that there so we can go over any questions you might have about pumping.

 How should I prepare my home?

 Your IBCLC will bring a scale that requires a flat surface and an outlet to plug into.
 Any pets that might not feel friendly should be secured.
 Remember that even the sweetest pets can feel protective when a new baby is in the home.

 *Please remember that it is your home and the purpose of the visit is to support your breastfeeding relationship.
 There is no reason to spend your precious energy cleaning for a visit!*